Skip to main content

 And if machines cannot read it, then bugs cannot be detected, new features added, or regressions avoided; broken syntax and links, spelling errors, visual glitches, and other subtle issues will pile up over time, unnoticed.

-• American spelling; I take the liberty of editing even quotes & titles in the name of consistency.
+• American spelling; I take the liberty of silently editing even quotes & titles in the name of consistency, unless there is a specific reason to preserve the original spelling, eg. in poetry.

 (Since I always provide an archive of the original fulltext, I do not hesitate to modify the writing version to make it easier for the reader.)

 • metric units by default.
-(If a quote, a metric conversion should be provided; if an idiom, then leave it alone.)
+(If a quote, should be silently edited to metric; if an idiom, then leave it alone.)

 • Oxford comma